 - March 2023: 3,118,913 (up 12.4% YoY)

-The Number of Betting Machines Sessions Over an Hour Is Also on the Rise
+The Number of Betting-Machine Sessions Over an Hour Is Also on the Rise

-The latest data pulled from the largest retail betting shops in Great Britain reveals that a similar upward trend can be observed when it comes to the duration of machine sessions.
+The latest data pulled from the largest retail betting shops in Great Britain reveals that a similar upward trend can be observed regarding the duration of machine sessions.
 When we compared the figures for March 2019 and March 2023, we established that the number of machine sessions exceeding one hour has gone up by 41.4%.

-The only significant decline occurred in the first quarter of 2021 but this is understandable considering England was experiencing its third nationwide lockdown at the time.
-Respectively, the recorded time frame was considerably shorter compared to the standard.
-Non-essential businesses, landbased gambling operators included, reopened in England in mid-2021 hence the dramatic decline in the number of machine sessions over an hour.
+The only significant decline occurred in the first quarter of 2021, but this is understandable considering England was experiencing its third nationwide lockdown at the time.
+Respectively, the recorded timeframe was considerably shorter than usual.
+Non-essential businesses, land-based gambling operators included, reopened in England in mid-2021, hence the dramatic decline in the number of machine sessions over an hour.

 - March 2019: 160,694 machine sessions over one hour